fnproject/fn/README.md

 ### Pre-requisites

 * Docker 17.10.0-ce or later installed and running
-* A Docker Hub account ([Docker Hub](https://hub.docker.com/)) (or other Docker-compliant registry)
+* [Docker Hub](https://hub.docker.com/) account (or other Docker-compliant registry) (Not required for local development)
-* Log Docker into your Docker Hub account: `docker login`
+* Logged into Registery: ie `docker login` (Not required for local development)

 ### Install CLI tool

-The command line tool isn't required, but it sure makes things a lot easier.
+The command line tool isn't required, but it makes things a lot easier.
 There are a few options to install it:

-#### 1. Homebrew - macOS
+#### Option 1.
+Homebrew - macOS

-If you're on a Mac and use [Homebrew](https://brew.sh/), this one is for you:
+If you're on a Mac and use [Homebrew](https://brew.sh/):

 ```sh
 brew install fn
 ```

-#### 2. Shell script - Linux and macOS
+#### Option 2.
+Shell script - Linux and macOS

 This one works on Linux and macOS (partially on Windows).

-If you are running behind a proxy first set your http_proxy and https_proxy environmental variables:
+If you are running behind a proxy first set your http_proxy and https_proxy environment vars:

 ```sh
 curl -LSs https://raw.githubusercontent.com/fnproject/cli/master/install | sh